| Title: | Genetic Algorithm and Particle Swarm Optimization |

 pop.initial |

-numeric matrix which rows are chromosomes to be included into the initial population.
-Numeric vector will be coerced to single row matrix. |
+numeric matrix whose rows are chromosomes to be included in the initial population.
+A numeric vector will be coerced to a single-row matrix. |

 pop.method |